128technology/docs/docs/intro_wa_quickstart_3_templates.md

 sidebar_label: WAN Edge Templates
 ---

-So far you have a SSR device waiting to be claimed, a network for you LAN, and an `Internet` application for your WAN to deliver.
+So far you have an SSR device waiting to be claimed, a network for your LAN, and an `Internet` application for your WAN to deliver.

-A WAN Edge template is going to tie them all together!
-The use of templates allow for re-usable and consistent configuration for every SSR device you deploy beyond the one you are currently working with.
+A WAN Edge template ties them all together!
+The use of templates allow for re-usable and consistent configuration for every SSR device you deploy.

 ![Add template](/img/intro_wa_quickstart_5.gif)